-How regularly you should install new air filters may depend on the following:
+How often you have to change your air filters could be on the following:

 - Air filter type

-- Complete indoor air quality
+- Overall indoor air quality

 - Quantity of pets

 - Household size

 - Air pollution levels and construction near the residence

 - The MERV Rating

 For standard 1"–3" air filters, manufacturers typically ask you to exchange them every 30–90 days.
 If you suffer from mild to moderate allergies, you can use a better air filter or replace them even more regularly.